nauam/Courses/docs/manual/job-workflows.md

 [Reordering steps](#reordering-steps)
 for directions on moving steps into a new order.

-Each step can have a "Description" to give it a more logical name or description to be displayed in the QW Control GUI.
+Each step can have a "Description" to give it a more logical name or description to be displayed in the Rundeck GUI.

 The next several sections describe the specification of each kind of workflow step.